Abhishekgoyal007/TML-08/README.md

 # TML-08
-Ps :- Build a model to predict whether a stock's closing price will go up or down compared to the previous day based on its opening, high, low, and volume.
+Build a model to predict whether a stock's closing price will go up or down compared to the previous day based on its opening, high, low, and volume.
 Metrics: Accuracy, F1-score.
 <br>
 <br>
 a)Team Details Contact info :